plaid/pattern/README.md

 #### Instructions for using https with localhost

 If you want to test OAuth in development, you need to use https and set `PLAID_REDIRECT_URI=https://localhost:3001/` in `.env`.
 In order to run your localhost on https, you will need to create a self-signed certificate and add it to the client root folder.
 You can use the following instructions to do this.
-However, please note that this is recommended for local development enviroments only and not for production environments.
+However, please note that this is recommended for local development environments only and not for production environments.

 In your terminal, change to the client folder: